 Undergraduate students in CS or IT at George Mason University may also enroll in an accelerated MS as part of their BS degree.
 For more information, see the links at right.

 Masters of Science in Computer Science

 The Master of Science in Computer Science offers students the opportunity to combine a sound foundation in computer science with concentrated knowledge in the latest developments in particular areas.
-Our faculty have expertise in many areas of computer science, including algorithms and theory, artificial intelligence and computer vision, systems and networks, databases and data mining, graphics and image processing, security, programming languages, and software engineering.
-We also offer sufficient courses to enable you to get your MSCS degree online.
-See the distance education page for more information. → More Information
+Our faculty have expertise in many areas of computer science, including algorithms and theory, artificial intelligence and computer vision, systems and networks, databases and data mining, graphics and image processing, security, programming languages, and software engineering. → More Information

 Masters of Science in Information Security and Assurance

 This program satisfies the dual needs of preparing graduates to (1) fill the need for information security and assurance professionals to work in a wide variety of capacities to protect the information systems of different types of organizations, and to support the nation's information infrastructure and (2) conducting advanced research and in information security and assurance.
 Consequently, the degree provides technical knowledge and skills to understand information security, and provides specialized theoretical knowledge and experimental experience. → More Information

 This professional degree program focuses on the technical, managerial and policy issues associated with designing, building and maintaining information systems in organizations.
 Data, information and knowledge are crucial to the modern enterprise, and the MS in Information Systems (MSIS) program addresses both the theoretical and engineering aspects of specifying, designing, implementing and managing large-scale information systems. → More Information